When you think of subscription-based services, business entities such as Netflix, Hulu and Amazon Prime come to mind. This is no accident.

 The list of industries that assimilate themselves into a subscription-based model is bound to increase every year going forward.
 Industries such as home maintenance, hospice and nutrition could well be on their way to incorporating models of this nature already.
 The intentions are well-understood as well.
 A recurring system of smaller payments on a monthly or weekly basis offers more returns to companies than sticking to a one-time-purchase model.

-What does this mean for fintech?
+What does this mean for the future of fintech?

 And how is the existing infrastructure going to handle such a shift in financial and payment paradigm?